meremarcinko/meremarcinko.github.io/README.md

-# this is a test responsitory for UC Berkeley for 10/2022 UX/UI Bootcamp
+# This is a test responsitory for UC Berkeley for 10/2022 UX/UI Bootcamp
 ## This is a secondary heading

 This is a paragraph.